-Exporting to Jamaica
+Exporting guide to Jamaica

 The government is implementing a US$160 million Public Sector Modernisation Programme to speed up trade, resulting in the turnaround time for opening a business being reduced to 3 days.
 Recent tax measures and the establishment of Special Economic Zones are incentives to stimulate business and economic activity.
 Ease of trading has improved with the Trade Information Portal and the Electronic Single Window for Trade.

 Robust trade and investment infrastructure

 Jamaica boasts an impressive telecommunications system, road network, and air and sea connectivity.
 Jamaica is also home to the Kingston Harbour, the 7th largest natural harbour in the world.
 Goods and services can thus easily be transported throughout the island to consumers at minimal cost.

 Jamaica has a robust and stable democratic system.
 The Jamaican government encourages the participation of international business, paving the way for UK exporters.
 The Jamaican economy has also been bolstered since the government has exceeded all the structural benchmarks prescribed by the International Monetary Fund’s (IMF) 3 year programme.

 Top five UK goods exported to Jamaica, in the four quarters to the end of Q1 2022

 |Other miscellaneous manufactures (intermediate)||3.9|